thiagorr162/thiagorr162.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am an Assistant Professor in the Department of Statistics at the Federal University of São Carlos (UFSCar) in Brazil.
-I received my Ph.D. in Mathematics from the Institute for Pure and Applied Mathematics (IMPA), with research focused on boosting methods and concentration of measure in machine learning.
-I also hold a Master’s and a Bachelor’s degree in Mathematics from the University of São Paulo (ICMC-USP).
+I am an Assistant Professor in the Department of Statistics at the Federal University of São Carlos (UFSCar), Brazil.
+I hold a Ph.D. in Mathematics from IMPA, and an M.Sc. and a B.Sc. in Mathematics from the University of São Paulo (ICMC-USP).

 I am part of the [Statistical Machine Learning Lab (SMALL-UFSCar)](https://small-research.github.io/website/), where we explore statistical and machine learning methods to address real-world problems across different areas.